grpc/proposal/A76-ring-hash-improvements.md

 multiple values, then values are joined with a comma `,` character before hashing.
 - If `request_hash_header` is not empty, and the request has no value associated with the header, then the picker will generate a random hash for the request.
-If the use of this random hash triggers a connection attempt (according to the rules described in [A42: Picker Behavior][A42-picker-behavior] and updated in [A61: Ring Hash][A61-ring-hash]), then before queuing the pick, the picker will scan forward searching for a subchannel in `READY` state.
-If it finds a subchannel in `READY` state, the picker returns it.
+It will walk the ring from this hash, and pick the first `READY` endpoint.
+If no endpoint is currently in `CONNECTING` state, it will trigger a connection attempt on at most one endpoint that is in `IDLE` state along the way.

 The following pseudo code describes the updated picker logic: